Source: Trump administration has cut deal with China's ZTE

 Commerce Secretary Wilbur Ross is scheduled to travel to Beijing on June 2 for further discussions over China's aggressive push to challenge U.S. technological dominance.
 Resolving the ZTE case — a company that employs more than 70,000 Chinese — could make the talks go more smoothly.

-AP Staff Writer Lisa Mascaro contributed to this report.
+AP Staff Writers Lisa Mascaro and Zeke Miller contributed to this report.